Capitol police were overrun, ‘left naked’ against rioters

 “We just started moving crowds of people out of the Capitol Complex and then going through one by one, each room and rooms off of rooms, to identify friendlies from hostiles,” he said.

-Associated Press writers Zeke Miller, Lolita Baldor, Alan Fram and Mary Clare Jalonick contributed to this report.
+Associated Press writers Zeke Miller, Lolita Baldor, Mike Balsamo, Alan Fram and Mary Clare Jalonick contributed to this report.